jakub-kula/english-for-designers/03-aboutness/case-study.md

 ---

 ## **Main changes**<br>
 There were a few major changes to the logo.
 The first one was redesigning the symbol as explained in the previous picture.
 Secondly, there was a change in the logotype.
-The Wedos title has been replaced with a brand new logotype based on the Sofia Pro typeface and customized to fit into the general rounded style which starts in the symbol.
+The Wedos title has been replaced with a brand new logotype based on the Sofia Pro typeface and customized to fit into the general rounded style which originated within the symbol.
 The last major change was the distribution of space and size of the logotype and symbol in relation to each other.
 The resulting logo is thereby clearer and easier to read with a balanced distribution of stroke weights.<br>

 *Key changes:*